Intermediate-mass fragments from fission and multifragmentation in the spallation of 136Xe: Discussion

 \subsection{Connection between the entrance channel and the exit channel}

 The precise knowledge of the mean recoil velocity of the ending fragments of the decay process provides indications on the connection between the exit channel and the entrance channel.
 Such a study profits from the high-resolution measurement of the inclusive experimental approach.
 However, this analysis can not be based on single-event observables, due to the large fluctuations induced by the Fermi momenta of abraded nucleons and the recoil due to the decay.
 In order to smear out these effects, this analysis is based on employing, as an inclusive quantity, the mean value of the source velocity of one specific component of the velocity distribution in the projectile frame.

 It is evident that a study of the entrance channel based on single-event observables, concerning for instance the information on the excitation energy, would go beyond the specificities of this inclusive experimental method.
+On the other hand, the aim of this study is to join the measurement of the full production, the isotopic identification, and the high resolution of the kinematic observable.